 Chili and I wish you the best of luck with your new journey.

 Share your thoughts.

 As always, Chili and I appreciate you stopping by and reading.

-We also always encourage the readers to share any feedback that can help new chinchilla owners provide the best care possible and be the most aware possible.
+We also always encourage you to share any feedback that can help new chinchilla owners provide the best care possible.

 What else do you think was left out of this post?

 Do you offer your chinchilla tap water?

 Be sure to share those stories, thoughts, and concerns by dropping a comment below.
 Thanks again for reading, and we will see you next time.